jeffelin/jeffelin/README.md

 I build a lot of AI @ MIT.
+I also do business, music, and athletics on the side.

+Creatively, reach me at jefflincreates@gmail.com.
+Ventures, reach me at jeff@wesimplycode.org.

+Challenges:

+365 Days = 365 Commits

+100 Projects in 100 Days

 <!--
 **jeffelin/jeffelin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.